 - Spousal support – The agreement may also state whether spousal support (in Massachusetts, we use the term "alimony") will or will not be paid if the marriage ends in divorce.

-Reasons to Enter into a Prenuptial Agreement
+Reasons to Enter into a Prenup

 There are several reasons why people may choose to enter into a prenuptial agreement.
 While this can feel like an emotional issue, the financial implications may be stronger.
 Common reasons to enter into a prenuptial agreement include: